Image: AI generated

 - Open the screen in the browser and click around

-- Enter data and check if it’s saved
+- Enter data and check if it saves

-When errors occur?
-Claude Code automatically detects them and attempts fixes.
-No need to copy-paste yourself.
+Error occurs?
+Claude Code automatically detects errors and attempts fixes.
+No copy-paste needed.

 AI fixes it on its own.

-Vibe coding is amazingly fast.
-But past 5 features, strange things start happening.
-You add a new feature and existing ones break.
-You tell AI to fix it and something else breaks.
-Whac-A-Mole begins.
+Vibe coding is surprisingly fast.
+But once you exceed 5 features, strange things start happening.
+Adding a new feature breaks existing ones.
+Tell AI to fix it and something else breaks.
+Whack-a-mole begins.

 Why?
-The answer comes in Class 2.
-For now, just remember that this pattern works and that it has limits.
+That answer comes in Class 2.
+For now, just remember that this pattern works, and that it has limits.

 Claude Code Usage — Practical Guide